Executive Ink, LLC

 Samantha Cart – Editor

 Samantha Cart, a native of Buffalo, WV, is the editor for Executive Ink, LLC and its publications.
 She holds bachelor’s and master’s degrees in journalism from West Virginia University.
 Cart worked as an intern for West Virginia Executive in 2011 and a freelance writer and editor from 2014-2015.
-A resident of Birmingham, AL, she is a volunteer with the Jefferson County Alabama 4-H Youth Advisory Council and a member of the young adult Ministry Action Team at First Church of the Nazarene in Birmingham.
-Cart can be reached by email at email@example.com.
+A resident of Hometown, WV, she is a volunteer for Putnam County 4-H and attends Buffalo Church of the Nazarene.
+Cart can be reached by email at firstname.lastname@example.org.

 Katie Allie – Travel Correspondent